PackRuble/weather_pack/README.md

 }
 ```

-By and large, you can use the best quality regardless of platform resolution by specifying `@4` to path:
+In this case, you can use the best quality regardless of platform resolution by specifying `@4` to path:
 ```text
 'assets/weather_icons/@4/$weatherIcon.png'
 ```